asllop/OpenAVT-Docs/README.md

 ### 5.2 Number of Playbacks

-Number of playbacks started during a certain period.
+The number of playbacks started during a certain period.

 The simple count of `START` events.